 The current software version of your Mac may have some bugs that prevent the finder search from functioning correctly.
 So it is advised that the users update the software of their Macs as the newer updates have all necessary bug fixes and can help fix your issue of the mac finder not working correctly.
 To update your Mac, follow these simple steps.

 Step.
-1→ Go to system preferences by clicking on the Apple menu at the top of the screen.
+1→ Go to Apple Logo by clicking on the System Settings… at the top of the screen.

 Step.
-2→ Look for the option “software update” and click on it.
+2→ Look for the option General Tab then select “software update” and click on it.

 Step.
 3→ Click on “update or upgrade now.”